 The different types of collagen

-Type I collagen This is the most abundant type of collagen in our bodies.
+Type I collagen: this is the most abundant type of collagen in our bodies.
 It is found mainly in the skin, bones, tendons, connective tissue and cornea.
 Its main characteristic is its high resistance to stretching.
 It gives the skin its tone and firmness.
 As we age, production of native type 1 collagen declines, contributing to the appearance of wrinkles, sagging skin and reduced bone density.
 Many supplements and cosmetic products containing collagen specifically target type 1 because of its benefits for the skin and hair.

-Although these two types of collagen are among the most commonly presented, it's important to mention that there are other types, each with its own specific characteristics and functions.
+Although these two types of collagen are among the most common, it's important to mention that there are other types, each with its own specific characteristics and functions.
 For example, type 3 collagen is often associated with type 1 and is found in the same structures, while type 4 is essential for certain layers of the skin, eyes and kidneys.

 Collagen: in what form?

 Which collagen food supplement should you choose from the wide range of supplements on offer?
 What is the best collagen for the skin?
-Should you choose type 1 or type 2 collagen, powder or capsule form?
+Should you choose type 1 or type 2 collagen?
+Powder or capsule form?
 These are just some of the questions you might ask before choosing the best collagen for you.

 As a food supplement